csancini/w251/hw09/Readme.md

 **Yes.
 The nmon showed that Recv and Trans were at ~440Mb most of the time.**

 6. Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?
 **The plot has a sharp increase in the begining and then a slow decay takes place.
-This is due to the "warmup_steps:8000" which tells the optimizer to increase the learning rate linearly without decay in the first 8000 steps.**
+This is due to the "warmup_steps:8000" configuration which tells the optimizer to increase the learning rate linearly without decay in the first 8000 steps.**

 7. How big was your training set (mb)?
 How many training lines did it contain?
 **The raw (before data preparation) training set is composed of two files, one for german and one for english, with 695.4MB and 621.6MB respectively.
 Both files have 4,524,868 lines.**